 In one sense, there is nothing particularly novel about lexical gaps.
 They are found both in the languages of large and powerful nation-states-those with armies and navies, those with national language academies--and in endangered languages spoken by a few toothless elders; for cross-linguistic samples, see papers in Baerman et al. 2010, Fanselow and Féry 2002, and Rice and Blaho 2009.
 But while lexical gaps caught the attention of both ancient grammarians (see, e.g., Neue 1866) and the founders of modern linguistic theory (see below), they have played remarkably little role in theories of productivity; they have been "ill incorporated into our theories of language" (Baerman and Corbett 2010:2).
-For instance, Optimality Theory (Prince and Smolensky 1993), Distributed Morphology (Halle and Marantz 1993), and dual-route models of word formation (e.g., Pinker 1999) all appear to assume the existence of a default form and must employ additional mechanisms to predict the illformedness of \forwent and \stridden.
+For instance, Optimality Theory (Prince and Smolensky 1993), Distributed Morphology (Halle and Marantz 1993), and dual-route models of word formation (e.g., Pinker 1999) all appear to assume the existence of a default form and must employ additional mechanisms to predict the illformedness of forwent and stridden.

 In his Prolegemona to a theory of word formation, Halle (1973) draws attention to the existence of lexical gaps, illustrating this with an example from Russian (see section 5 below).
 Halle proposes two accounts of these gaps, which he regards as equivalent.
-Under the first-and better-known-proposal, words like \forwent are generated by the word formation component of the grammar, but are marked with a feature [-Lexical Insertion] preventing their actual use.
-This idea is implicit in accounts of lexical gaps (e.g., Pertsova 2005, 2016) depending upon the notion of lexical conservativism (Steriade 1997, 2008), which holds that learners require explicit positive evidence before they will attempt to use a particular form.
-This is easily encoded in classical Optimality Theory: assuming the "initial state" is one where all markedness constraints dominate all faithfulness constraints (Smolensky 1996), then for any novel input, a phonologically null-yet ineffable-candidate, the Null Parse, is optimal (e.g., Raffelsiefen 1996, 1999, Rebrus and Törkenczy 2009, Rice 2005, Wolf and McCarthy 2009).
-However, this account is difficult to reconcile with the unbounded creativity
+Under the first-and better-known- proposal, words like forwent are generated by the word formation component of the grammar, but are marked with a feature [-Lexical Insertion] preventing their actual use.
+This idea is implicit in accounts of lexical gaps (e.g., Pertsova 2005, 2016) depending upon the notion of lexical conserva-tivism (Steriade 1997, 2008), which holds that learners require explicit positive evidence before they will attempt to use a particular forms.
+This is easily encoded in classical Optimality Theory: assuming the "initial state" is one where all markedness constraints dominate all faithfulness constraints (Smolensky 1996), then for any novel input, a phonologically null-yet ineffable-candidate, the Null Parse, is optimal (e.g., Raffelsiefen 1996, 1999, Rebrus and Törkenczy 2009, Rice 2005, Wolf and McCarthy 2009).3 However, this account is difficult to reconcile with the unbounded creativity of word formation: children do pass the wug-test, and the instant a novel verb like google entered the English lexicon, its past tense googled became available.